-TRANSCRIPT OF A RECORDING OF A MEETING BETWEEN THE PRESIDENT AND JOHN EHRLICHMAN ON APRIL 15 1973 FROM 10:05 TO 11:15 A.M.
-TRANSCRIPT OF A RECORDING OF A MEETING BETWEEN THE PRESIDENT AND JOHN EHRLICHMAN, ON APRIL 15, 1973, FROM 10:35 TO 11:15 A.M.
-(Phone rings) EHRLICHMAN: (Unintelligible) PRESIDENT: Poor quy.
+TRANSCRIPT OF A RECORDING OF A MEETING BETWEEN THE PRESIDENT AND JOHN EHRLICHMAN , ON APRIL 15, 1973, FROM 10:35 TO 11:15 A.M.

+(Unintelligible)

+Poor guy.
 Who all have you seen this morning?

-EHRLICHMAN: Well, I have Strachan up there right now.
-PRESIDENT: Yeah.
+Well, I have Strachan up there right now.

+Yeah.
 I had a call from Kleindienst.

-EHRLICHMAN: Yeah.
+Yeah.
 I heard you did and I thought you ought to take it.
+He-

-He PRESIDENT: Oh sure, sure, I didn't, I didn't refuse.
+Oh sure, sure, I didn't, I didn't refuse.
 He said "I should see you, and I'd like to see you alone this afternoon.
 Today."
-I saide fine.
+I said fine.
 He's coming to the church service.

+Yeah.

-EHRLICHMAN: Yeah.
-PRESIDENT: So I'm going to see him in the EOB.
+So I'm going to see him in the EOB.
 He said he had been up most of the night with Titus.
 Who is Titus?

 U.S. Attorney in the District.

-EHRLICHMAN: PRESIDENT: And, uh, whats, the other fellow's name?
-EHRLICHMAN: Silbert.
-PRESIDENT: No, not Silbert.
-EHRLICHMAN: Glanzer?
-PRESIDENT: Petersen.
+And, uh, what's the other fellow's name?

+Silbert.

+No, not Silbert.

+Glanzer?

+Petersen.

 Oh, Petersen.

-EHRLICHMAN: PRESIDENT: See if he wants (unintelligible) Dick together.
+See if he wants (unintelligible) Dick

+together.
 So I would see what he has to say.